aNaoy/MyWaf/README.md

 2. Start learning mode on this VHOST

-3. Make every legit user inputs possible on the site (modifying hosts file, we recommand to publish DNS entry after the whole process)
+3. Make every legit user inputs possible on the site (modifying hosts file, we recommend to publish DNS entry after the whole process)

 4. Stop learning mode on the VHOST